badosu/roda-basic-auth/README.md

 ## Usage

-Call `r.basic_auth` when you want to authenticate the user, it halts the request with 401 response code if the authenticator is false.
+Call `r.basic_auth` inside the routes you want to authenticate the user, it will halt the request with 401 response code if the authenticator is false.

+An additional `WWW-Authenticate` header is sent as specified on [rfc7235](https://tools.ietf.org/html/rfc7235#section-4.1) and it's realm can be configured.

 You can specify the local authenticator with a block: